Cancer of the larynx

 Your treatment plan

-Your recommended treatment plan will depend on the stage of the cancer (see Laryngeal cancer - diagnosis for more information about staging).
+Your recommended treatment plan will depend on the stage of the cancer.

 If you have early-stage laryngeal cancer, it may be possible to remove the cancer using surgery (endoscopic resection) or radiotherapy alone.
 This may also be the case with slightly larger cancers, although a combination of surgery and radiotherapy is sometimes required.